avarassanchez/tTEscanR/README.md

 Based on a Ensembl dataset name retrieves the reference genome of the organism and computes the codon frequency per gene matrix.
 This function can also be used in a targeted mode by using the "transcripts" parameter to give a vector of gene ids to retrieve.

 **Parameters:**
-- `dataset_name`: String specifying the Ensembl dataset name for the species.
+- `dataset_name`: Ensembl species' dataset name.
-- `genome_file`: File containing the full DNA sequence of a genome.
+- `genome_file`: File name of the full DNA sequence of a genome.
-- `genes_file`: File containing gene IDs along with their corresponding sequences.
+- `genes_file`: File name of the gene IDs along with their corresponding sequences.
 - `transcripts`: Vector of genes to subset the analyses.
-- `filter`: String defining the criteria ("canonical" or "length") to select a transcript if several are available for the same gene.
+- `filter`: Criteria ("canonical" or "length") to select a transcript if several are available for the same gene.
 - `verbose`: Logical, if TRUE, displays information messages.

 ```{r}